 As a small charity we rely on Gift Aid as a significant element of our income.
 Gift Aid is a government scheme that allows charities to claim 25% extra back from the government on your donation.
 You must be a UK taxpayer to be able to do Gift Aid.
 Your support ensures that we can continue to look after this special and unique place.

 Yes, if you wish to book in advance and are unable to book online you can call the museum on 01202 128000 to book a ticket.

 What will you do with my booking details?

 In line with guidance issued by the government, we will keep all visitor contact details for 21 days.
 We will only share them with NHS Test and Trace, if asked, in the event of a fellow visitor testing positive for coronavirus.

-When you book your ticket through the Art Ticket system, Art Tickets holds a record of your data that we can access to meet this 21 day requirement.
+When you book your ticket through our ticket system it holds a record of your data that we can access to meet this 21 day requirement.
 This data will not be used for marketing or other purposes.

 If you would like to keep up to date with museum news, please join our mailing list, you can sign up on our website homepage russellcotes.com

 Yes, its operating times are 10am – 4.30pm Tuesdays – Sundays.
 Takeaway, or sit in.
 Serving hot drinks, cakes, ice creams, beer, wine and light lunches.